Which Oil is Best for a Kidney Patient?

 Palm oil is often substituted for hydrogenated oils because it does not contain any trans fat.

 Some research shows adding palm oil to a low-fat diet may help maintain healthy cholesterol levels.
-These positive effects may have you thinking, “is palm oil good for kidney patients?
+When replacing trans fats, palm oils supported lipid levels.

 The production of palm oil may also be bad for the environment.